simnalamburt/arc311/Lab1.md

 1. Let's create an interface endpoint in VPC2 so that our *Cloud9* instance, or any other service we might spin up in VPC2 can communicate to our service in VPC1.

 2. From the *VPC Console*, under **Endpoint Services**, make sure your Endpoint Service is selected.
-	* You will need to copy the **Service Name** which should look similar to: `com.amazonaws.vpce.us-east-2.vpce-svc-0e6f539a5f123456a`
+	* You will need to copy the **Service Name** from the *Details* tab, which should look similar to: `com.amazonaws.vpce.us-east-2.vpce-svc-0e6f539a5f123456a`

 	![Create Endpoint Service](./images/service-name.png)